Testosterone Cypionate | How to get it, dosage, side effects & costs - Balance My Hormones TRT in the UK

 1. Consultation: Speak to a consultant about your symptoms.

-2. Blood Test: Undergo a full testosterone blood test to check for low T-levels.
+2. Blood test: Undergo a full testosterone blood test to check your testosterone levels.

 4. Prescription: If suitable, your doctor will prescribe testosterone cypionate.